ellji/ellji.github.io/_posts/2016-11-21-Indies-Stop.md

 If you want to, make something and **get paid while doing it**.

 Who knows, maybe you'll get hired to work on that thing you love.

+Maybe by that point you won't want to.